Joseph Wright (American painter)

-Joseph Wright (July 16, 1756, Bordentown, New Jersey – September 13, 1793, Philadelphia, Pennsylvania) was an American portrait painter and sculptor.
+Joseph Wright (July 16, 1756 – September 13, 1793) was an American painter and sculptor.
 He painted life portraits of George Washington and Benjamin Franklin, and was a designer of early U.S. coinage.
-Wright was President Washington's original choice for Chief Engraver of the U.S. Mint, but died at age 37, before being confirmed to that position.

-Wright is often confused with his contemporary, the British painter Joseph Wright of Derby (1734–1797).
+Wright had been Washington's original choice for Chief Engraver of the United States Mint, but died he at age 37 before being confirmed to that position by the United States Congress.
+Wright is often confused with his contemporary, the English painter Joseph Wright of Derby.

 Early years

 Wright was born in Bordentown, New Jersey, the son of Philadelphia barrelmaker Joseph Wright and sculptor Patience Lovell Wright.
-His parents were Quakers, and he attended the Academy and College of Philadelphia.
+His parents were Quakers of English descent, and he attended the Academy and College of Philadelphia.